Money Talks poster

 The inciting incident occurs at 12 minutes when Franklin unwittingly becomes involved in a diamond heist orchestrated by dangerous criminals.
 He's arrested and wrongly implicated in the crime, disrupting his small-time hustler existence..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Franklin actively chooses to seek out reporter James Russell, forcing James into a deal: help him evade capture and prove his innocence in exchange for an exclusive story.
+This demonstrates the protagonist's commitment to Franklin actively chooses to seek out reporter James Russell, forcing James into a deal: help him evade capture and prove his innocence in exchange for an exclusive story.
 James reluctantly agrees., moving from reaction to action.

 The Collapse moment at 73 minutes (75% through) represents the emotional nadir.
 Here, The partnership collapses.
 James betrays Franklin or their plan fails catastrophically, leading to their lowest point.
 Franklin faces certain capture or death, and everything they've worked for seems lost., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.